Beimnet-svg/TTK4145_elevator_lab/Project-go/README.md

 - When pressing up and down in a floor, it removes both of them when reaching the floor
 - Some weird behaviour in master slave distributer that has to be debugged
-- When staring two elevators, killing master does not make slave master.
+- When staring two elevators, killing master seems to update master, since ID 1 starts taking order from itself. but we dont get the print in the fsm.
+- Orders from slave arent being serviced.
 - Need a timer module for when the state of an elevator hasnt changed for a period of time, to indicate that the motor is dead.